 Situated in the northwest corner of California along the Pacific coast, this thriving community is famous for some of the world’s most beautiful coastline.
 Cool ocean mists nurture the giant Redwoods in Jedediah Smith Redwoods State Park.
 The crystal clear Smith River is one of California’s largest wild river systems.
 The majestic Redwood forests, local beaches, river rafting, miles of hiking and wonderful places to fish are all easily accessible.
 Youth engagement is encouraged through events and organizations such as the county fair and 4-H. Del Norte County is uncrowded and unspoiled.

-San Quentin State Prison is California’s oldest and best known correctional institution, which was established on the site currently known as Point San Quentin, in July of 1852, as an answer to the rampant lawlessness in California at the time.
-During its construction, inmates slept on the prison ship, the Waban, at night and labored to build the new prison during the day.
-San Quentin housed both male and female inmates until 1933 when the women’s prison at Tehachapi was built.
+San Quentin Rehabilitation Center is California’s oldest and best-known correctional institution, which was established on the site currently known as Point San Quentin, in July of 1852, as an answer to the rampant lawlessness in California at the time.
+During its construction, incarcerated individuals slept on the prison ship, the Waban, at night and labored to build the new prison during the day.
+San Quentin Rehabilitation Center housed both male and female incarcerated individuals until 1933 when the women’s prison at Tehachapi was built.

 San Quentin is an unincorporated community conveniently located along Interstate 580 and a mile from Interstate 101 in Marin County.
 Thirty Minutes from San Francisco and twenty from Oakland, San Quentin the community and state prison hug the San Francisco Bay with some of the most incredible views anywhere in the United States and beyond.
 Within a half hour there are museums, college and professional sports teams along with parks and big city attractions that are easily accessible.
 Day trips to Muir Woods and Stinson Beach add to the San Francisco Bay Area allure.
 The unparalleled diversity of the area appeals to most making it an extraordinary place to work, live and relax.
 Although the city of San Francisco is known for foggy, cold weather, San Quentin is north of the city and the fog bank and is usually warmer and sunnier.

-The mission of Salinas Valley State Prison (SVSP) is to provide long-term housing and services for minimum and maximum custody male inmates.
+The mission of Salinas Valley State Prison (SVSP) is to provide long-term housing and services for minimum and maximum custody male incarcerated individuals.
 In doing so SVSP offers educational, religious and self-help programming in the ongoing effort to help alleviate adverse behavior and reduce recidivism within the prison system.
-SVSP employees take pride in their continual efforts to ensure the delivery of services to the inmate population and in their primary mission of ensuring public safety and trust.
+SVSP employees take pride in their continual efforts to ensure the delivery of services to the incarcerated individual population and in their primary mission of ensuring public safety and trust.